Cr4ck3rs/ChathamExam/README.md

 *  Increase Code Coverage in front and backend
 *  Stop mapping the icon implementation on the backend and create an angular filter on the frontend to handle the icon implementation
-*  Use breakpoints in the frontend to modify the grid on the mobile phone size
+*  Use breakpoints in the frontend to modify the grid on mobile phone sizes
+*  Move some parameters in the WebApi to the configuration file